 Instructions

-- Heat 3/4 cup milk to lukewarm, pour it into a cup, and stir in 1 teaspoon of sugar and 2 teaspoons active dry yeast.
-Let stand in a warm place for about 15 minutes until the yeast has risen, and bubbles have formed on the surface of the milk.
+- In a cup, heat ¾ cup milk until lukewarm, then stir in 1 teaspoon granulated sugar and 1 ½ teaspoons active dry yeast.
+Place the cup in a warm spot and let it rest for about 15 minutes, until the mixture is foamy and bubbles form on the surface.

-- Put 3 cups all-purpose flour, the rest of 1/2 cup granulated sugar, 1/4 teaspoon salt, 1/2 teaspoon vanilla paste, 2 Tablespoons lemon zest, 1/2 stick unsalted butter (softened), and 2 eggs in a large bowl.
-Pour in the yeast starter, including the milk.
+- In a large bowl, combine 3 cups all-purpose flour, ½ cup granulated sugar, ¼ teaspoon salt, ½ teaspoon vanilla extract, 1 Tablespoon lemon zest, ¾ stick unsalted butter (softened), and 2 egg yolks.
+Add the yeast mixture, including the milk, and mix to form a dough.

-- Return the dough to the bowl, cover it with plastic wrap, and put it in a warm place to rise for an hour.
+- Place the dough back into the bowl, cover it with plastic wrap, and let it rise in a warm spot for about 1 ½ hours or until doubled in size.

-- Knead the dough briefly, shape it into a loaf and place it seam side down on a baking sheet lined with baking paper.
-Leave in a warm place for another hour and a half to rise.
+- Knead the dough briefly, shape it into a round loaf, and place it seam side down on a baking sheet lined with parchment paper.
+Let it rise in a warm place for another hour.

-- Make two cross-shaped cuts on the surface - a regular razor blade works best for me.
-You can also take a pair of scissors and cut the cross.
-Using a fork, whisk the 1/2 egg white you have set aside and brush Mazanec on all sides.
-Sprinkle the surface with 1 and 1/2 Tablespoons sliced almonds.
+- Make two cross-shaped cuts on the surface of the loaf—a regular razor blade works well, or use a pair of scissors.
+Whisk ½ egg with a fork and brush Mazanec on all sides.
+Sprinkle the top with 1 Tablespoon sliced almonds.

-- Place the cake in an oven preheated to 380 °F (lower and upper heating) for 10 minutes, then turn the temperature down to 320 °F and bake for a further 30 minutes.
-If the bread starts to brown too much on the surface, place the foil loosely over it.
+- Place the cake in an oven preheated to 360 °F (upper and lower heat) and bake for 35 minutes.
+If the top begins to brown too quickly, loosely cover it with foil.

 Notes